-3.)
-What were the unique challenges at the beginning of your journey, and was being so young one of them?
+What were the unique challenges at the beginning of your journey toward becoming a digital nomad and was being so young one of them?

 If you develop your skills online, I promise that the directors of huge companies will be making you tea just to listen to your secrets!